rossipedia/rossipedia-generator/posts/2012-06-30-conflict-and-creativity.md

 Recently I’ve been coming to a pretty startling conclusion:

-{% blockquote %}
-Nothing worthwhile will ever be attained without struggle, conflict, and to some degree – pain.
+> Nothing worthwhile will ever be attained without struggle, conflict, and to
+> some degree – pain.
 Nothing.
-{% endblockquote %}

 <!-- more -->